ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 mv -v /usr/lib/*gdb.py /usr/share/gdb/auto-load/usr/lib
 ````

-#### Create directory for building and store packages and change to it
+#### Change to directory for building packages

 ````
-mdkir /packages
-cd /packages
+cd /source/packages
 ````
-Before you start build packages, using makepkg command, you will need `PKGBUILD` files.
-You can get them from [here.](https://github.com/ShiroiBara/lfs-pacman/tree/master/packages) You can download them in zip format using github option.
-Unpack folder packages inside `/packages` directory
+Before you start build packages, using makepkg command, you will need `PKGBUILD` files and some patches.
+They all present inside subfolders in `/source/packages` directory

 Change to package directory.
 Our first package will be linux-api-headers.
 Even it was installed manually we need reinstall it with pacman for future easy removal or replacement in case of upgrading system.